-This is the second post that offers an expanded version of my article on Nomadland, with the full version of my telephone interview with director Chloé Zhao.
+This post offers the full version of my telephone interview with director Chloé Zhao.

 -- Terrence's Daughter